 Starting several years ago the landscape around the traditional quant funds shifted.
 New technology has allowed for 1) the ability to work with unstructured data (i.e. natural language) that can be gathered less expensively and 2) nonlinear predictive models.
 These tools were extremely expensive until the last year or two and impractical to use for the investment process.
 Now it’s possible to build a machine learning investing system with a small group of talented engineers using open source software and low cost cloud computing.
 Add to the formula an activist investor, who also happens to be an engineer, to help direct what data factors are important to predict how a company will perform in the future and that is exactly what we have now built.
 I introduce: Meson Gravity, our machine learning system to predict the long term performance of companies using data.

-Our approach, although utilizing computational tools, is fundamentally the same business-focused approach we have been deploying for years employing a long term perspective.
-The term “quantamental” (quantitative + fundamental) has been recently popularized to describe this class of strategy.
+Our approach, although utilizing computational tools, is fundamentally the same business-focused approach we have been deploying for years as a hedge fund employing a proactive perspective.
+The term “quantamental” (quantitative + fundamental) has been recently popularized to describe this class of quantitative hedge funds.
 We aren’t competing with other quants on trading-like timescales – we continue to focus on small companies where the markets are less efficient and we can compete against other predominantly human, emotional, biased investors.
 Now we have a machine.
 Most of our competitors don’t, because it is very hard to build.
 What usually happens when machines compete against humans at the same game?
-Year when machines defeated the human world champion: Checkers (1990), chess (1997), Jeopardy!
+These are the years when machines defeated the human at-the-time world champions: Checkers (1990), chess (1997), Jeopardy!
 (2011), go (2016), poker (2017).

 Going back to principles in my very first letter to investors from 2009: